anindox8/Deep-Segmentation-Features-for-Weakly-Supervised-3D-Disease-Classification-in-Chest-CT/README.md

 **Data**: *Class A*: Diseased Lungs Cases (Pneumonia-Atelectasis, Emphysema, Nodules, Mass); *Class B:* Normal Lungs Cases.

-**Note**: The following repository is currently under development.
-It is functional, only pending a full cleanup.
+**Note**: The following repository currently serves as an archive.
+It is functional, but requires a full cleanup.

 **Directories**
   ● Convert DICOM to NIfTI Volumes: `preprocess/prime/DICOM_NIFTI.py`